arepetti/ingest/examples/integrations/waste-rounds-vendor-api-powershell/README.md

 Some waste platforms expose a REST/JSON API for daily operational data rather than (or as well as) a file export.
 Products in this space include **Bartec Collective**, **Whitespace Work Software**, **Echo**, **Yotta Alloy** and **AMCS**.
 This example assumes such an endpoint returns an already-aggregated daily summary; you point the script at it and map its field names to the schema's values.

-> Educated guess: vendor names are illustrative of the local-government waste market.
+> Educated guess: vendor names are illustrative of the waste-operations market for this sample domain.
 Real API shapes vary — edit the mapping section to match yours.

 ## How it works